If you think pest control is just about spraying chemicals and calling it a day, think again.

-What is Integrated Pest Control?
+What is Integrated Pest Management?

 How does Integrated Pest Control Programs Work?

-Instead, this procedure is exceptionally practical in the long run.
+The integrated pest control procedure is exceptionally practical in the long run.
 Therefore, it has a structured framework that needs to be followed to achieve effective results.

 1- Recognizing the Issue and Setting an Action Plan